railsadminteam/rails_admin/docs/customized-authorization.md

-You have access to the controller though `self` or with a block variable, you can decide wether the user should or should not be allowed to continue with something like:
+You have access to the controller though `self` or with a block variable.
+You can decide whether the user should or should not be allowed to continue with something like:

 ```ruby
 # in config/initializer/rails_admin.rb